VetLig

 Further studies on the Zlig (formerly: Vetlig) method

-An extensive clinical study between 2012 and 2021 (here) shows good to excellent results in 98% of cases and thus also represents for us currently the most modern and gentle treatment method for severe animals.
+An extensive clinical study between 2012 and 2021 (here) shows good to excellent results in 98% of cases and is therefore currently the most modern and gentlest treatment method for heavy animals.

 VetLig Thèse-Geoffrey-PAGES 15 cases 2013